bigeast/mybin/README.md

 	* Need to change.
 Will dig into it later.
 * yuv
 	* Mplayer wrapper to view YUV files.
+* gitopen
+	* open git remote url in firefox.
+	* TODO: open a specific url by its remote name.

 ##Bash Manual
 * varible